Constitution of Ghana: Article 25

 Article 25 describes the rights to education in Ghana.
 Clause 1 establishes the right of the Ghanaian citizenry to have access to equal education opportunities and the facilities are needed.
 Subclauses a to e of Article 25 detail how basic education is compulsory and free; secondary education will be accessible to all its citizenry; higher education will be accessible for all on the basis of the respective university's capacity to hold students; establishes the right to literacy; and the right for the school system to be granted adequate facilities to teach.
 Clause 2 grants the rights for the citizenry to homeschool and establish private schools in accordance with the rights to education established by clause 1.

 Article 29

-Article 29 establishes the rights of the disabled to access educational opportunities and protections against institutional abuse.
-Clauses 1 to 4 describe the rights of the disabled and detail the disabled's protections against discrimination and abuse as defined by Article 17 of the constitution.
-Clause 5 guarantees the disabled as a party in their own judicial proceeding while factoring the court factors in the disabled person's mental and physical capacity.
-Clauses 6 and 8 guarantees the right of the disabled to have access to public and private facilities without discrimination, with clause 7 establishing special incentives for business that engage or employ disabled people in significant numbers.
+Article 29 establishes the rights of disabled people to access educational opportunities and protections against institutional abuse.
+Clauses 1 to 4 describe the rights of disabled people and detail disabled people's protections against discrimination and abuse as defined by Article 17 of the constitution.
+Clause 5 guarantees disabled people as a party in their own judicial proceeding while factoring the court factors in disabled people person's mental and physical capacity.
+Clauses 6 and 8 guarantees the right of disabled people to have access to public and private facilities without discrimination, with clause 7 establishing special incentives for business that engage or employ disabled people in significant numbers.
 Clause 8 establishes that parliament shall laws ensure the enforcement of Article 29 and all of its clauses.